Malvikakaushal2001/Summer-Olympics-Data-Analysis/README.md

 # Summer-Olympics-Data-Analysis
-This repository is having Summer Olympics.ipynb file in which I did analysis based on the data summer.csv.
+This repository is having Summer_Olympics_Data_Analysis.ipynb file in which I did analysis based on the data summer.csv.

           Analysis was done based on the following Questions mentioned below: